| Name | Profile |

 Seaton, Edwin Frank |

-Private 41111, 8 th Battalion, Suffolk Regiment.
-Killed in action in Belgium Tuesday, 31 st July, 1917.
+Private 41111, 8th Battalion, Suffolk Regiment.
+Killed in action in Belgium Tuesday, 31st July, 1917.
 He was born and enlisted in Northampton.
 Son of Thomas and Kate Seaton, of 45, Southampton Road., Far Cotton, Northampton; husband of Louisa Alice Seaton, of The Oaks, Overstone, Northamptonshire.
 Commemorated on Ypres (Menin Gate) Memorial, panel 21. |

 Sephton, Glynn |

 Private 78972, Tank Corps.
-Died in the area of Richmond, Yorkshire Monday, 2 nd December, 1918 aged 27.
-Husband of Mrs D. R. Sephton, of 9, Southampton Road., Far Cotton, Northampton.
-Buried Northampton ( Towcester Road) Cemetery 161.
+Died in the area of Richmond, Yorkshire Monday, 2nd December, 1918 aged 27: he was in England recovering from wounds received in France.
+He was born in Northampton.
+Husband of Mrs Dorothy Rachael Sephton (nee Pollard), of 9, Southampton Road., Far Cotton, Northampton.
+They married 12 th September 1916.
+Buried on 8 th December 1918 at Northampton (Towcester Road) Cemetery 161.
 2. 6278.
-GRO deaths Richmond Yorkshire 1918 4 th quarter 9d 1560. |
+GRO deaths Richmond Yorkshire 1918 4th quarter 9d 1560. |

-Smith, C |
+Smith, Charles |

-Smith, E |
+Smith, Ellis (Victor Ashby |

 Smith, Sidney Thomas |